beds are a healthcare facility’s most essential . Properly maintained ensure the comfort and safety of your patients and employees.

 Caregivers must receive specialized training to leverage all these safety features and reinforce standardized safety protocols.
-These protocols are implemented by the Department of Health in several states and are based on the FDA and the HBSW (Hospital Bed Safety Workshop) guidance.
+These protocols are implemented by the Department of Health in several states and are based on the FDA and the HBSW ( Safety Workshop) guidance.

 Who Should Perform Hospital Beds Services and Maintenance?

 The Department of Health and Human Services strongly recommends that only trained and qualified biomedical service technicians service and maintain beds.